vineetma/springtutorial/lets_add_spring.md

 Spring framework also uses LogFactory from commons-logging.
 So that also requires to be downloaded.
 Get it from [here](http://commons.apache.org/proper/commons-logging/download_logging.cgi)

 #Understanding Dependency Injection
 Simply put, instead of writing code to instantiate object and make it available for use with other object, we write an xml, initialize it there and connect the objects with each other.
 By doing so, we are able to avoid changes to code for any change in relationships between the objects and their initial states.
+More on dependency injections, see [here](lets_do_constructor_injection.html).

 This file is called, applicationContext.xml.